spothero/ace/docs/upgrading-v5.md

 ### Change Name of Manifest
 You can now change the output filename of the manifest (`manifest.json`) using `dist.manifestFilename` in *settings.js*.

+### New Documentation Site
+You're reading it.
+Ain't it fresh?

 ## Breaking Changes
 ### Refactored Settings & Code File Structure